mjhorvath/Video-Game-Keyboard-Database/README.md

 # Video Game Keyboard Diagrams

-A set of PHP forms and MySQL databases that generate keyboard control diagrams in a new browser window.
-You can select from among control bindings for various video games and other software.
+A MySQL database and set of PHP forms that generate keyboard control diagrams for various video games and software.
+There are currently over 200 sets of bindings for 10 keyboards.

 The software code and PHP scripts are licensed under [GNU Lesser General Public License version 3](https://www.gnu.org/licenses/lgpl-3.0.en.html).